es2mac/DrillAI/Ideas.md

       faster than the vDSP calls.)

+## Coordinating two async tasks

+- In trying to coordinate between the tree and evaluator, I went through all of the new async/await categories.
+- Sequentially with await was simple enough, though did not try cancel mechanism.
+- Tried using async let, but is somehow still an experimental feature.
+- Creating task groups using withTaskGroup doesn't work well with what I want, and actually hit a memory leak issue.
+- Finally, with unstructured concurrency, keeping reference to two tasks, and the main loop being just an infinite while loop, it actually worked quite well.

+## Large tree deallocation

+- Ran into deallocation performance issues with large trees, when I advance to a child node.
+Surprisingly, it can hold up the MCTSTree quite a bit, halting for noticeable seconds (or even tens of seconds).
+- Through educated guess and later instrument profiling, I did find that dealloc was the problem.
+- First attempt to ameliorate the issue was to have a "trash can" that releases 2x the amount of nodes that I create.
+This requires disassociating the child node that I advance to, otherwise it'd unnecessarily do the releasing for the active tree.
+I put the old root in, and process each node in the bin by unwrapping & adding all the non-nil children to the bin.
+This does solve the problem, but with noticeable performance hit.
+- Second attempt was to try throw the deinit sequence to a low-priority background queue.
+And it works!
+Although the memory seems to come down very slowly, or not coming down while the new tree is still growing, which I presume is partly because of the low priority.
+But the performance is great, and the memory does eventually get released.
+    - Turns out bumping up priority to utility and release is just fine.
+    ```
+    TaskPriority raw values:
+    9  background
+    17 low
+    17 utility
+    21 medium (default)
+    25 high
+    25 userInitiated
+    ```

 ## Old items

 - Training with data augmentation: horizontal flip (though this could be problematic, because SRS rotation system isn't completely symmetric) (update: it is symmetric for all but the I piece), and raising / lowering field garbages